-As part of the financial services industry, you help people begin exciting parts of their lives via credit cards, maintain their money, and make smart financial decisions that serve them well.
+As part of the financial services industry, you help people begin exciting parts of their lives via credit cards, maintaining their money, and making smart financial decisions that serve them well.
 Finding a way to express and explain all you do on your website can seem like a gargantuan task, but it doesn’t have to be.

 Ahead, we’ve found 11 of the most cutting-edge examples of what exemplary financial services website design should look like.

 Whether you want to keep your branding and message more professional or take on the voice of a trusted financial friend, you’ll find all the inspiration and ideas you need in these examples ahead.

 Morgan Stanley is one of the most premier financial institutions in the country.
 Founded in 1935, this investment bank headquartered in New York City has such an illustrious legacy that the company doesn’t feel inclined to pull out a lot of bells and whistles with its web design.
 Let’s explore further.

 Clean User Experience

 Morgan Stanley’s homepage skips the background colors, leaving theirs a pristine white.
 Their site also goes light on the graphics, adding them when it emphasizes the point of the content or adds human elements to finances.

 Simple Navigation for Getting Where You Want to Go